 Registration at the beginning of an academic year is dependent on the completion of a satisfactory progress report by the end of the previous academic year.
 Students who are dissatisfied with the outcome of the progress review may submit an academic appeal (Research Degree Programmes) if an appropriate ground for appeal can be evidenced.

-It is considered good practice for draft differentiation reports, papers or thesis chapters/sections, as appropriate, to be submitted by the School to the University’s similarity checking service (Turnitin) for feedback purposes, prior to Annual Progress Review.
+It is considered good practice for draft differentiation reports, papers or submission chapters/sections, as appropriate, to be submitted by the School to the University’s similarity checking service (Turnitin) for feedback purposes, prior to Annual Progress Review.
 The supervisory team should provide support to the student to help interpret the Turnitin report and, where required, offer advice on correct writing and citing of sources in line with the conventions of the discipline in which they are studying.
-Further information is available in the Good Practice Guide on the Use of Turnitin Software for Postgraduate Research Students (PDF).
+Further information is available in Turnitin at Queen's - A Quick Guide.